 This trek also gives an experience of both natural and the cultural aspects of Nepal in the Annapurna region.

-Highlights of Poon Hill Trek
+Highlights of Poon Hill Trekking in Nepal in March

-- Best sunrise panoramic view of Annapurna range, Manaslu, Dhaulagiri, Machhapuchhre and other mountains from Poon Hill
+- Best sunrise panoramic view of Annapurna range, Manaslu, Dhaulagiri, Machhapuchhre, and other mountains from Poon Hill

 - Challenging stone steps ascent of Ulleri